rutuja07091/rutuja07091/README.md

 # Hey, I’m Rutuja 👋

-If you’d met me a few years ago, I’d probably be surrounded by circuits and signal diagrams.
+If you had met me a few years ago, I'd probably be surrounded by circuits and signal diagrams.

 I started out in **Electronics Engineering**, fascinated by how systems work beneath the surface.
 But the more I learned, the more I realised what excited me most wasn’t just *how* systems worked – it was **what decisions people made because of them**.
 That curiosity slowly pulled me from hardware into the world of **data, analytics, and intelligent systems**.